guillaumemaiano/Bootstrap-Win-2020/src/README.md

 - Added a dist folder on the root level, for exporting the built site (referenced in the webpack config)
 - Added the webpack config on the root level, next to the package.json
+- Quickly read through https://github.com/dvlden/webpack-config/blob/master/webpack.config.js.
+Overly complex, but I see now how the file is structured.
+- Read through https://getbootstrap.com/docs/4.5/getting-started/webpack/.
+This is another set of horrifying documentation.
+Yes, I see what they mean now, but only because I muddied on for two days.
+Do the people who work on the documentation have a clue what this rare species, the noob, even exists?
+RTFM only works if TFM makes sense for the noob.
+Or I'm just too old and dumb for this.